alexxstewart/proxy-server/README.md

 8) You should be able to see requests as you navigate through http websites.

 * Note that this proxy only works for http websites.
+Most popular websites use the https transfer protocol which differs to http due the secure nature of it.
+For this project I simply wanted to learn how proxies work so https proxying is not supported, hence https websites will not working while the proxy is running*